AI Product Photography Prompts

 Lifestyle with talent holding product

 Talent-holding-product variant for skincare, beauty, and food categories.
-Imagen 4 holds photoreal natural light cleanly.
+Imagen 4 holds photoreal natural light cleanly while keeping the product label crisp.

 Hands of model holding referenced product at chest height, soft window light from camera left, kitchen or vanity environment matching referenced scene, locked product label and detail, talent partially in frame, photoreal rendering, 4:5 framing.